ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/333000 Sanitary Sewerage.md

    1. Make all necessary openings into existing structures or sewers including the reconstruction of existing inverts or benches, as necessary.
 Patch all openings permanently watertight with hydraulic cement and flexible watertight boots.
 1. SEWER LATERALS
 1. *Note to the designer:
       1. If connecting lateral to sewer main owned by municipality or sewer district, verify connection requirements and modify this specification accordingly.
-A manhole may be required at the connection of a lateral greater than 6-inches in diameter to the sewer main.**   1.
-Connect existing sewer laterals in accordance with all of the requirements of the sewer mains, including bedding, backfill, compaction, and jointing of the pipe.
+A manhole may be required at the connection of a lateral greater than 6-inches in diameter to the sewer main.*
+	1. Connect existing sewer laterals in accordance with all of the requirements of the sewer mains, including bedding, backfill, compaction, and jointing of the pipe.
 Connect sewer laterals to the sewer main by means of an approved "wye" fitting.
 Connect the new pipe to the existing lateral material using a no-hub coupling or approved transition fitting.
 Coupling/fitting shall be selected for the specific pipe material being connected.
    1. Subject to local municipality requirements, cut-in type saddle wyes are permitted on existing sanitary sewers where service laterals are to be connected to the sewer.
 Unless otherwise indicated, the saddle fitting shall be gasketed PVC, with stainless steel bands and hardware.
 1. PIPE INSULATION
    1. Provide board insulation where indicated on drawings or where depth of cover is less than 6 feet.